Back to Blogs

 Whether you enjoy Italian, Indian, Chinese, Mediterranean, Mexican, Turkish or contemporary British, Bury St Edmunds has a restaurant to suit your tastebuds.

-Amongst the many independent outlets are Greek family run Café Kottani and Casa and Francela, both of which offer Mediterranean style dishes.
+Amongst the many independent outlets are Greek family run Café Kottani and The Olive Grove, and Francela, all offer Mediterranean style dishes.
 For a taste of authentic Indian cuisine book a table at the Valley Connection or for contemporary Chinese fusion dishes look no further than Mings Oriental.

 There’s a wide choice of cafés and coffee lounges to relax after a shopping spree or visit to the farmers’ market.
-Amongst the many are Baileys2, a contemporary coffee bistro in the older part of town; the Really Rather Good licensed coffee house and tea lounge and aviation themed No 5 Angel Hill.
+Amongst the many are Baileys 2, a contemporary coffee bistro in the older part of town; and aviation themed No 5 Angel Hill.
 Lottie’s specialise in artisan waffles, churros and an all-day brunch menu, while Gastrono-me is a welcome meal stop any time of day.
 Recently moving to larger premises Wright’s Café is known for its posh cheese toasties, rotisserie menu, ever changing salad selection and sweet treats.

 Related Posts